IrisChase/reprodyne/README.md

 Reprodyne is not meant to *replace* your current preferred test framework, but rather to augment it's capabilities.

-Reprodyne is defined as a set of macros so that it can easily be compiled out for release.

 Reprodyne was originally developed for use in end-to-end testing of a GUI framework.
 I present it here for anyone whom it may benefit~